XpiritBV/ContainerWorkshop-Docs/Lab8-Security.md

 Check if the user secrets are used when running the Web API outside of a container again.
 When it does, try running it in the complete composition.
 You should find that it does.
 Think about why this works when running from a container.

 The answer is that the Visual Studio tooling for Docker helps in mounting the user secrets file inside a composition.
-If you are interested in finding how, check out the file `docker-compose.vs.debug.g.yml` insode the folder `obj\Docker` under the solution root for your source code.
+If you are interested in finding how, check out the file `docker-compose.vs.debug.g.yml` inside the folder `obj\Docker` under the solution root for your source code.

 Using user secrets is well suited for development scenarios and single host machine.
 When running in a cluster for production scenarios it is not recommended.
 Instead you can store 'Secrets' on your cluster host machines.